 In this way LATCos become just like any other 3rd party supplier, where it would be the council who must demonstrate that they have contracts or service provisions that require the LATCo to deliver accessible services in line with council legal responsibilities.
 There should be procurement evidence (apart from Teckal exemptions) or contract evidence that the council is choosing paid for services that comply with accessibility standards.

-Given that the LATCo is now a commercial supplier, they must content with other commercial entities to offer the most accessible services if they wish to sell to other councils.
+Given that the LATCo is now a commercial supplier, they must contend with other commercial entities to offer the most accessible services if they wish to sell to other councils.

 Our 3rd party responsibilities guide gives more detail on these situations.